dphang/roku-lib/README.md

 rokuLib
 =======

 Lightweight library for making Roku development easier.
+Currently incomplete, but hopefully will have most of the library done by the end of July 2013.

 ##Installation